sjrd218/rightscale-nodes/README.md

 to the Rightscale API to gather the needed Resources and stores it in an internal cache.

 During each refresh, the plugin generates a Node set from the API request data stored in the cache.
+Between refresh intervals, nodes from the last refresh are returned.

-### Secondary resources and priming
+### Primary and secondary resource caching

 Rightscale instances are linked to by a number of common resources.
 This basic data is used to prime the cache and load additional resources.

-The cache is bootstrapped by getting:
+### Primary resources

+At every refresh, load the cache with
+* Clouds
-* Clouds: Instances will be found in each Cloud.
+* Instances
+* Tags
+* Inputs
+* Servers
+* ServerArrays

+This data is considered more apt to change (new instances added, new tags defined) and is therefore requested at each refresh interval.

+### Secondary resources

-Addititional resources are retrieved if the Cloud supports them:
+Additional resources are retrieved if the Cloud supports them:

 * Deployments
 * Images